-Digital security isn't just a matter of semantics for Symantec.
-The company provides security, storage, and systems management software for businesses and consumers.
-Symantec's applications handle such functions as virus protection, PC maintenance, data backup and recovery, intrusion detection, data loss prevention, spam control, content filtering, and remote server management.
+Symantec is one of the leading companies that provide cyber security software for businesses and consumers.
+Symantec's applications handle such functions as virus protection, PC maintenance, intrusion detection, data loss prevention, spam control, content filtering, and remote server management.
 The company also provides managed services and training.
 Symantec is probably best known for its popular Norton consumer security software, which the company markets to PC users worldwide.
-But with declining revenue, the company agreed to sell its data storage business, Veritas, for $8 billion.
-This deal forestalls a move to break off Veritas into an independent public company.
-With the sale Symantec will focus on its security products.
+About 60% of Symantec's sales are from the US, Canada, and Latin America.
+In 2016 Symantec bought Blue Coat Systems for $4.6 billion to build up its enterprise-level business.

 Sales and Marketing

 Symantec sells its products through a direct sales force, as well as through distributors, resellers/e-commerce, computer manufacturers, and systems integrators.
 Its consumer products are sold to consumers through the company's e-commerce platform as well as through distributors, direct marketers, ISPs, wireless carriers, and retailers.

 Note: Financial figures are restated due to discontinued operations.

 Symantec's revenue for 2016 (ended April) was $3.7 billion, 45% lower than the $6.6 billion posted in 2014.
 The company sold its Veritas storage system business in early 2016.
 With the restatement of its figures, revenue dropped to $3.7 billion in 2015 from $3.9 billion in 2015.
 The remaining security businesses showed lower revenue in product segments and geographic segments in 2016 from 2015.
 Consumer security revenue suffered as the company switches users from a one-time, upfront payment to a subscription model.
 The Enterprise segment was hit by foreign currency exchange rates and decreases in sales of endpoint and mail cloud security products.